domRiddle/ASF/SteamTokenDumperPlugin.md

 Starting with ASF V5.0.7.0, our plugin supports advanced config which might come useful for people that would like to tweak the internals to their preference.

-The advanced config has following structure located within `ASF.json`:
+The advanced config has the following structure located within `ASF.json`:

 ```json
 {